alvinxhan/PhyCLIP/README.md

                         parameter set in input file.

 Analysis options:
+  --tree_outgroup TREE_OUTGROUP
+                        Taxon (name as appeared in tree) to be set as outgroup for rooting.
   --collapse_zero_branch_length {0,1}
                         Collapse internal nodes with zero branch length of tree before running PhyCLIP (default = 0).